dictu-lang/Dictu/README.md

 var myList = [1, 2, 3, 4]; // Assigning a list
 var someListElement = myList[0]; // Lists are 0 indexed
-var someOtherListElement = myList[-1]; // Negative indexes start from the back of the list
+var someOtherListElement = myList[-1]; // Negative indexes start from the back of the list push(myList, 10); // Push an element to the end of a list var aNewListElement = pop(myList); // Pops an element off the end of a list
 ```
 *Comments*
 ```